-Since 2005, Caritas Chamber Chorale has sung concerts for the benefit of the Adorno Fathers St. Francis Caracciolo Mission in the Democratic Republic of Congo, Africa and has raised over $80,000 for the Mission.
+Since its founding in 2005, Caritas Chamber Chorale has sung concerts for the benefit of the Adorno Fathers St. Francis Caracciolo Mission in the Democratic Republic of Congo, Africa.
+As of January 2016, Caritas has raised over $80,000 for the Mission.
 Since 2011, Caritas has specifically supported the African Missions' Gianni Diurni Primary School in Goma.
 This school serves children of all faiths, ages 3-11, who otherwise would have no opportunity for education.

 St. Francis Caracciolo Mission

 Established in 1984, the Adorno Fathers’ St. Francis Caracciolo Mission provides health, educational, and spiritual services to 80,000 people.
 Located in Nyamilima near the border of Rwanda, this is one of the poorest parts of Africa and has been the site of natural disaster, disease and ongoing tribal warfare.

 In September 2009 a new mission church was created at the request of the Bishop of Bukavu on the Island of Idgwi, in Lake Kivu.
 This parish is staffed by 3 priests and one brother, all African Adornos.In Nyamilima, the Mission oversees 15 parishes and has built 30 schools, which serve 14,000 students and employ 350 teachers.
 It runs St. John's Hospital as well as four dispensaries which provide first aid and maternity care.
 There is also a Nutritional Center, serving the youngest children.
 At the Guiseppe Diurni Pastoral Center, lay people are trained to provide spiritual, civil, social, and health-related assistance.
 These lay people also serve as peacekeepers and local leaders.